-☑ QUARTERLY REPORT PURSUANT TO SECTION 13 OR .
-15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the quarterly period er OR nded March 31, 2015 ☐ TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the transition period from to Commission file num mber 001-37386 FORTRES TRANSPO & INFRA SS ORTATION STRUCTURE FORTRESS TRANSPORTATION AND IN (Exact name of registrant as Delaware 32-0434238 (State or other jurisdiction of incorporation or organization) (I.R.S.
-Employer Identification No.) 1345 Avenue of the Americas, 46th Floor, New York, NY 10105 (Address of principal executive offices) (Zip Code) (Registrant's telephone number, inclu ading area code) (212) 798-6100 (Former name, former addres if changed since Indicate by check mark whether the registrant (1) has filed all reports required to be filed be 12 months (or for such shorter period that the registrant was required to file such reports), a No ☑ Indicate by check mark whether the registrant has submitted electronically and posted on it posted pursuant to Rule 405 of Regulation S-T ($\S 232.405$ of this chapter) during the precedand post such files).
-Yes \square No \square Indicate by check mark whether the registrant is a large accelerated filer, an accelerated file "large accelerated filer," "accelerated filer" and "smaller reporting company" in Rule 12b-2 Large accelerated filer □ Accelerated filer □ Non-accelerated filer ✓ Smaller reporting company \square Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 2 of the Exchange Act).
-Yes □ No ☑
+☑ QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

+For the quarterly period ended June 30, 2015

+OR

+□ TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

+For the transition period from \\\\\ to \\\\

+Commission file number 001-37386

+(Exact name of registrant as specified in its charter)

+(I.R.S.
+Employer Identification No.)

+(Zip Code)

+1345 Avenue of the Americas, 46th Floor, New York, NY

+Delaware

+(State or other jurisdiction of incorporation or organization)

+(Address of principal executive offices)

+(Registrant's telephone number, including area code) (212) 798-6100

+(Former name, former address and former fiscal year, if changed since last report)

+Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
+Yes $\square$ No $\square$

+Indicate by check mark whether the registrant has submitted electronically and posted on its corporate Web site, if any, every Interactive Data File required to be submitted and posted pursuant to Rule 405 of Regulation S-T (§232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit and post such files).
+Yes 🗹 No 🗆

+Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, or a smaller reporting company.
+See the definitions of "large accelerated filer," "accelerated filer," "accelerated filer," and "smaller reporting company" in Rule 12b-2 of the Exchange Act.
+(Check one):

+Large accelerated filer □ Non-accelerated filer ☑ Accelerated filer □ Smaller reporting company □

+Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
+Yes 🗆 No 🗹

-There were 73,502,873 common shares representing limited liability company interests outstanding at June 3, 2015.
+There were 75,718,183 common shares representing limited liability company interests outstanding at August 12, 2015.